esp-cpp/esp-box-emu/old_docs.md

 The touch driver can be either the TT21100 or Ft5x06 chip.

-NOTE: it appears the one I have is the regular ESP32 S3 BOX which has the red circle at the bottom of the display (the `HOME` button) and uses the TT21100 chip.
+NOTE: it appears the one I have (regular ESP32 S3 BOX) which has the red circle at the bottom of the display (the `HOME` button) uses the TT21100 chip.

 #### Audio